Training Advice and Support

 How much does it cost?

-As part of an LGNI planned session with at least 14 attendees we charge £25 for CPD accreditation.
-We are also happy to provide organisations or groups with bespoke sessions for £350/£500 dependent on numbers and organisation type. please contact vicki.titterington@bjf.org.uk to discuss your needs.
+As part of an LGNI planned session with at least 14 attendees we charge £35 for CPD accreditation.
+We are also happy to provide organisations or groups with bespoke sessions with cost dependent on numbers, organisation type and follow up support.
+Our training can be delivered online or face to face and over 1 day or a few sessions, please contact vicki.titterington@bjf.org.uk to discuss your needs.

 When’s the next training date?